As the temperature starts to fall, taking small steps to protect your house now could lead to big savings when winter eventually arrives.

 The winter can be a big drain on your finances.

-So use our winter checklist to ensure you are prepared for when the colder, damper, darker days roll in.
+Here's our comprehensive checklist to ensure you are prepared for when the colder, damper, darker days roll in.

 Switch your energy supplier

-To understand how you could save compared to your current tariff use the loveMONEY gas and electricity comparison centre.
+To understand how you could save compared to your current energy deal use the loveMONEY gas and electricity comparison service.
 If you find a deal that works for you take a look at how to switch energy supplier for all you need to know on making the move.

 Find a better deal on oil